fabiancarlos/BootstraPHP/examples/Config.md

 $config->addClass('AlmightyClass', __DIR__ . '/EpicGoodness.php');
 ```

-That one actually checks if the file exists before adding it to the list, preventing all sorts of mayhem later on.
+That one actually checks if the file exists somewhere in the PHP path before adding it to the list, preventing all sorts of mayhem later on.